And I Am Telling You I'm Not Going: Other notable versions

 In 2009, it was performed by Amber Riley as her character Mercedes Jones in the first season Glee episode "Sectionals".
-Riley would go on to play Effie onstage in the 2016 London Premiere performance of Dreamgirls.
+Riley would go on to play Effie onstage in the 2016 London's West End first production of Dreamgirls, with a live cast recording of the show featuring the song being released in May 2017.

 Also in 2009, the parody film Dance Flick features David Alan Grier performing a version of the song telling the protagonists that they're "gonna feed [him]" with assorted foods and name brand items.

 American Idol runner-up Jessica Sanchez performed the song as one of her two songs in the Top 4.
 Her performance during the Top 4 was praised by Jennifer Holliday.
 Holliday later performed the song with Sanchez during the eleventh season finale in 2012.

 Dami Im, the 2013 winner of the Australian version of The X Factor, performed this as one of her final three songs.
 Her performance received a rapturous response from all four judges and the audience.
 The judges stood up on the judges table as an indication of their overwhelming adulation of her exquisite performance while the audience applauded strongly for 70 seconds.
 Her performance debuted number 29 on the Australian ARIA Charts.
 On December 1, 2013, Im released a version of the song as part of her self-titled album, which debuted at number one in Australia, and was certified Platinum.

 Also in 2013, Sam Bailey performed it with Nicole Scherzinger as her celebrity duet choice during the first part of the tenth-season finale of The X Factor in the UK.
 The duet also appeared on her 2014 debut album The Power of Love.

 Also in 2013, Jacquie Lee performed this song in season 5 of The Voice.